Not the Whole Story

-This lesson was adapted from a collaborative lesson created by middle school English Language Arts teacher Anne Charny (Sidwell Friends School) and museum educator Elizabeth Dale-Deines (Smithsonian American Art Museum) called “Who Matters?”.
-After Anne and Elizabeth shared in our professional development seminar about how this lesson was received in Anne’s 7th grade English Language Arts classroom at Sidwell Friends, an affluent Quaker school, I was left wondering, “What would this lesson look like in my classroom with my learners?”
+This lesson was adapted from a collaborative lesson created by middle school English Language Arts teacher Anne Charny (Sidwell Friends School) and museum educator Elizabeth Dale-Deines (Smithsonian American Art Museum) called “Who Matters?.”
+After Anne and Elizabeth shared in our professional development seminar how the lesson was received in Anne’s 7th grade classroom at Sidwell, an affluent Quaker school, I was left wondering, “What would this lesson look like in my classroom with my learners?”
 The idea of engaging a second student population in a very different school and community context intrigued the three of us.
 Would the reactions and perspectives of my learners parallel Anne’s?
 How does a student’s life context (culture, language, socio-economic status, etc.) influence the acquisition and expression of global competence?
 Together, we decided to find out.

 Sacred Heart School is a private parochial school in the heart of Washington, DC, that follows an innovative bilingual curriculum in an inclusive Catholic environment.
-The majority of our children’s families hail from El Salvador, are low-income and eligible for Title I services.
+The majority of our children’s families hail from El Salvador, are low-income, and eligible for Title I services.
 The student population includes 85% English Language Learners and 100% Second Language Learners.
-Academic classes last 50 minutes each day.

 Key Learning Experiences

-See-Think-Wonder thinking routine on sentence from short story: “Three months on the Island was what his soul craved.”
+See-Think-Wonder thinking routine on this sentence from the short story: “Three months on the Island was what his soul craved.”